BioArchLinux/Packages/README.md

 [bioarchlinux]
 Server = https://repo.bioarchlinux.org/$arch
 ```
-You can repleace the `https://repo.bioarchlinux/$arch` with any mirror in [mirrorlist](https://raw.githubusercontent.com/BioArchLinux/mirror/main/mirrorlist.bio)
+You can replace the `https://repo.bioarchlinux.org/$arch` with any mirror in [mirrorlist](https://raw.githubusercontent.com/BioArchLinux/mirror/main/mirrorlist.bio)

 install GPG keyring to use bioarchlinux
 ```